 [All photos by BUILD LLC]

 CreativeLIVE San Francisco is complete, and as with any of our finished projects, we like to do a thorough wrap-up complete with design insight, metrics, and specifications.
-Fasten your seatbelts and hang on for part 1 of a 3-part series on this project.
+Fasten your seatbelts and hang on for part 1 of a 3-part series on this project (you can check out part 2 here and part 3 here).

 For those of you unfamiliar with creativeLIVE, they’re a live-broadcast, online creative classroom offering free education in photography, business, software, design, video, and film.
 The concept is advancing on the territory of traditional education and it’s the future of learning.
 BUILD completed the original creativeLIVE world headquarters in Seattle and joined the growing startup for their debut in San Francisco.